-The first thing to know is that the term 'Orientation' doesn't just refer to the tradition Week 0 event.
+The first thing to know is that the term 'Orientation' doesn't just refer to the traditional Week 0 event.
 It's important to think about a students' orientation as a process that takes place over a number of weeks and not just as a moment in time.

 What is Orientation?
 How does it fit into initiatives run by schools?

 Orientation assists first year students with information about their course, their campus and the services offered by Western Sydney University.
 Attending Orientation ensures that students are ready to start their classes and know what to expect when studying at university.